rmcqueen1215aiws/Logical-Coherence-Filter/README.md

 ---

 ## Where This Applies
+Intended Role: Compute-Efficient Prefilter

+The Coherence Filter is designed to function as a lightweight screening layer before more computationally expensive AI analysis.
+Rather than attempting to resolve every possible semantic or logical issue itself, the filter rapidly identifies potentially problematic regions—such as contradictions, numerical conflicts, or structural inconsistencies—in milliseconds.
+An AI system can then direct deeper reasoning and additional compute specifically toward flagged material before reviewing the result within the broader context of the response.
+This allows inexpensive deterministic checks to act as a first-pass triage mechanism without introducing a noticeable delay into normal generation.

 This is a session-level check.
 It fits anywhere a system holds positions across multiple turns and can drift from them.